 Our struggles with containers at Jetpack.io

-Two weeks ago, our website almost went down due to a mismatched version of Node.js between production and our development environments.
-At Jetpack, front-end projects and web apps are developed locally and deployed to Kubernetes in Docker containers.
-One day, a babel plugin threw an error when deploying to production.
-It turns out that the Node-16:alpine image upgraded the Node.js version from 16.16 to 16.17 silently.
-We now have a mismatched Node.js version between our local dev environments and the ones in Docker containers.
+Recently, our website nearly went down because of a Node.js version mismatch between production and development environments.
+At Jetpack, we develop front-end projects and web apps locally and deploy them to Kubernetes using Docker containers.
+During deployment, a babel plugin error occurred.
+We discovered that the Node-16:alpine image silently upgraded Node.js from version 16.16 to 16.17.
+Consequently, we now have a mismatched Node.js version between our local development environments and the Docker containers.